TEAMMATES/teammates-ops/platform-guide.md

 1. Click `Create` and wait until the VM is booted.
 Note down the internal IP address.
 1. SSH into the VM.
 1. Run all the commands inside [the setup file](scripts/solr-setup.sh), in order.
-1. In `build.properties`, set the value of `app.search.service.host` to the internal IP address plus `/solr`, e.g. `http://10.128.0.1/solr`.
+1. In `build.properties`, set the value of `app.search.service.host` to the internal IP address plus the port number (should be `8983` unless you specifically use other port) plus `/solr`, e.g. `http://10.128.0.1:8983/solr`.

 After the above operation, you will have a running VM with a Solr instance running in it, and have configured your application to connect to it via internal IP address.
 This is not sufficient as the VM instance is not accessible by public web.
 However, that is not the intended outcome either; you only want the VM to be accessible by your deployed application and nothing else.

 To fix that, you need to build a VPC connector.
-The steps to create the VPC connector are as dollows:
+The steps to create the VPC connector are as follows:
 1. Enable [Serverless VPC Access API](https://console.cloud.google.com/marketplace/product/google/vpcaccess.googleapis.com) for your project.
 1. Go to <https://console.cloud.google.com/networking/connectors/list> and select `Create Connector`.
 1. Create a connector with the following configuration:
    - Name: any name of your choice
    - Region: the region of your GAE application
-   - Network: `default`
+   - Network: `default` (this should be the network whereby the VM previously created is located in)
    - Subnet: `Custom IP range`
    - IP range: `10.8.0.0`
+   - All other settings can be modified as necessary.
 1. In `app.yaml`, add the following lines:
    ```yml
    vpc_access_connector: